 Some of the important things to include are:

-- Are there things you can cut from your life to achieve this sooner?
+Are there things you can cut from your day to day life temporarily to achieve this sooner?

 Create a timeline with deadlines of small goals you can achieve along the way.
 Will you create a 3-month, 6-month, 9-month, or 12-month plan?
 Get specific and make moves.

-Audit your finances like crazy and rebudget for your new career, lifestyle, and income
+Audit your finances like crazy and budget for your new career, lifestyle, and income

 Speaking of plans, it's important to discuss and plan how quitting your job, freelancing, or starting a business may affect your finances.
 Before quitting my full-time job to freelance, I tested it out for a few months by renting out my apartment, traveling, and picking up clients.
 Doing this allowed me the freedom of knowing at any time I could go back to my apartment in Manhattan, get a full-time job, and go back to my old life - if that's what I wanted.